SovereignCloudStack/standards/Drafts/scs-XXXX-v0-naming-conventions.md

 ```

 For the customer also a domain admin group and a project admin group are
 created.
-This are not related in any way with openstack.
+These are not related in any way with OpenStack admin role.
 This groups use
 the prefix "gd" for domain group and "gp" for group project and are build
 like the following: